 how activated carbon works

 Whereas the ocean is large enough to recycle organic waste naturally, aquariums need our assistance to keep the water clean and healthy.
 This is where activated carbon comes in.
-In addition to protein skimmers and other filter media, activated carbon is a useful tool to help keep aquarium water clear and safe.
+In addition to protein skimmers and other filter media, activated carbon is a useful tool to help keep aquarium water clear and free of organic pollutants.

 A third process, called chemisorption, keeps the pollutants trapped in the carbon.